SoundAsleep Camping Series Air Mattress

 The non-insulated Static V has an R-value around 1.3, one of the lowest of any backpacking pad tested.
 A genuinely packable, cheap backpacking pad that is comfortable for the weight, but its low R-value makes it a summer-only choice.
 It scores 82 out of 100.

-It rolls up to the size of my water bottle and the V-baffles kept me from sliding off, great for summer.
-Honestly though, on a cold October night the ground chill came straight through and I was cold by morning.
+It rolls up to the size of our water bottle and the V-baffles kept us from sliding off, great for summer.
+Honestly though, on a cold October night the ground chill came straight through and we were cold by morning.

 Read our full Klymit Static V Sleeping Pad review →